Afghanistan now looking at light at end of 'tunnel of war': Abdullah Abdullah on peace talks | Law-Order

 Earlier in the day, Abdullah met Prime Minister Narendra Modi and discussed the ongoing peace initiative to bring back stability in the war-ravaged country.
 Abdullah arrived here on Tuesday on a five-day visit as part of the efforts to build a regional consensus and support for the Afghan peace process.

-India has been supporting a national peace and reconciliation process which is Afghan-led, Afghan-owned and Afghan-controlled..
+India has been supporting a national peace and reconciliation process which is Afghan-led, Afghan-owned and Afghan-controlled.
+On September 12, an Indian delegation attended the inaugural ceremony of the intra-Afghan negotiations in Doha while External Affairs Minister S Jaishankar joined it through video conference.
+PTI ASK ASK ANB ANB

 ALSO READ